The three main types of skin cancer

 What is Melanoma?

-Melanoma is not the most common form of skin cancer but is known as the most dangerous.
+It is not the most common form of skin cancer but is known as the most dangerous.
 Your Vitalogy Skincare team is here to support you and answer any questions before a melanoma diagnosis, during treatment, and after the removal of it.
 We recognize that dealing with melanoma and skin cancer can be overwhelming and we’re here to see you through your treatment.

 Melanomas occur when the pigment-producing cells that give color to the skin become cancerous.
-They often resemble moles and some do develop from moles.
+They often resemble moles and some do develop from existing moles.
 The majority of melanomas are black or brown, but they can also be skin-colored, pink, red, purple, blue or white.

 Facts About Melanoma